glycin/techblog/_posts/2024-12-10-async-vector-search-ktor.md

     - C:\Projects\ktor-vector-search\weaviate_volume:/var/lib/weaviate
 ```

 Here we define a persistent volume for our vector database.
-That means there wont be any data loss if we happen to delete the image, which has never happened before...
+That means there wont be any data loss if we happen to delete the docker image, as some of us might have experienced before...

 ```yaml
   multi2vec-clip: